GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Programs must be written for people to read, and only incidentally for machines to execute.
+There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.

-~ Hal Abelson
+~ Elon Musk
 <pre>

 </pre>